Rakiura blog | August/September 2013

 The grandeur of many of the buildings in town hints at more prosperous times past, maybe the end of the 19th century judging by the age, vacant upper floors for all but a few, wonder what occupied people up there, I guess the advent of computers and centralisation led to their redundancy, now mostly a major earthquake risk, lower levels similarly dark, glass frontages poster plastered often enough beyond the shrunken centre shopping district, working shops are now consolidated along a few streets these days—the three letter street names, Tay, Dee and Esk, brevity a virtue for these reticent southern types—no foot traffic beyond.

-In one of those freak circumstances that occasionally work themselves out I catch up with an old school friend, the conversation flows, catching up on the intervening decades in a huge rush.
-Phil’s just been down on Stewart Island himself, if we’d bumped into each other in the remote parts, ie, if I hadn’t been so dilatory, sluggardly, that would have been serendipitous.
+In one of those freak circumstances that occasionally work themselves out I catch up with an old school friend, and the conversation flows, catching up on the intervening decades in a huge rush.
+Phil’s just been down on Rakiura himself, if we’d bumped into each other in the remote parts, ie, if I hadn’t been so dilatory, sluggardly, that would have been serendipitous.

 Stewart Island Big Circuit | ebook